cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 * Stored XSS (saved to the website database)
 * Reflected XSS (included in the user request, for example via a malicious link)
-* [DOM-Based XSS](https://owasp.org/www-community/Types_of_Cross-Site_Scripting#DOM_Based_XSS_.28AKA_Type-0.29) (a little unclear what this is, but it looks like it’s basically similar to a reflection attack except that everything happens client-side)
+* [DOM-Based XSS](https://owasp.org/www-community/Types_of_Cross-Site_Scripting#DOM_Based_XSS_.28AKA_Type-0.29) (a little unclear what this is, but it looks like it's basically similar to a reflection attack except that everything happens client-side)

 [XSS-Payloads is a library of potentially useful XSS tools.](http://www.xss-payloads.com/)